View the list of IPCs.

 Businesses that are eligible for CVS are:

 - Companies, sole proprietorships, partnerships (including limited partnerships and limited liability partnerships) and registered business trusts; and

 - Bodies of persons, e.g. clubs and trade associations, that are deemed to be carrying on a business.

 * Exclude owners of businesses i.e. sole-proprietors, partners and shareholders who are also directors of the company.

-To encourage more corporate volunteerism, it was announced in Budget 2021 that the BIPS will be extended for another two years, until 31 Dec 2023.
+[UPDATED!]
+To continue supporting corporate volunteerism, it was announced in Budget 2023 that the CVS will be extended for another 3 years, until 31 Dec 2026.

 Qualifying expenditure includes:

 - Other related expenses incurred by the business that were necessary for the provision of services to IPC

 All qualifying expenditure must meet the following requirements:

 - Not reimbursed by the IPCs at anytime;